GoAdminGroup/docs/en/plugins/admin.md

 # How To Use Admin Plugin
 ---

-The Admin plugin can help you to quickly generate a database data table for adding, deleting, and changing database data tables.
+The Admin plugin can help you to quickly generate a platform for database data table query, adding, deleting, and editing.

 ## Quick Start